ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Currently, HPCS is available in the following regions: Dallas, Washington DC, Sydney, and Frankfurt.
 It is possible, but not ideal, to use an HPCS instance in a different region for {{site.data.keyword.rw}} instances in London and Tokyo.

 The {{site.data.keyword.rw}} design has two use cases for encryption:
-* SaaS Provider - VMware vSphere encryption used to encrypt the management and workload VMs.
+* SaaS Provider - VMware vSphere® encryption used to encrypt the management and workload VMs.
 These keys are managed by the SaaS Provider.
 * SaaS Consumer - An optional, application-level encryption that is used to encrypt application data in addition to the VM encryption.
 These keys are managed by the SaaS Consumer.

 In the {{site.data.keyword.rw}} dual region design for SaaS Provider key management, two separate HCPS instances are used along with the region-specific KMIP for VMware Service.
 The keys are not shared between HCPS instances.